Human chorionic gonadotropin: Interpretation

+Associations with pathologies

-Gestational trophoblastic disease like hydatidiform moles ("molar pregnancy") or choriocarcinoma may produce high levels of βhCG (due to the presence of syncytiotrophoblasts - part of the villi that make up the placenta) despite the absence of an embryo.
+Gestational trophoblastic disease like hydatidiform moles ("molar pregnancy") or choriocarcinoma may produce high levels of βhCG due to the presence of syncytiotrophoblasts, part of the villi that make up the placenta, and despite the absence of an embryo.
 This, as well as several other conditions, can lead to elevated hCG readings in the absence of pregnancy.

 hCG levels are also a component of the triple test, a screening test for certain fetal chromosomal abnormalities/birth defects.
+High hCG levels in the maternal serum could suggest Down syndrome, potentially due to continued hCG production by the placenta beyond the first trimester.

 A study of 32 normal pregnancies came to the result that a gestational sac of 1–3 mm was detected at a mean hCG level of 1150 IU/L (range 800–1500), a yolk sac was detected at a mean level of 6000 IU/L (range 4500–7500) and fetal heartbeat was visible at a mean hCG level of 10,000 IU/L (range 8650–12,200).

 Uses

 Tumor marker

-Human chorionic gonadotropin can be used as a tumor marker, as its β subunit is secreted by some cancers including seminoma, choriocarcinoma, germ cell tumors, hydatidiform mole, teratoma with elements of choriocarcinoma, and islet cell tumor.
+Human chorionic gonadotropin can be used as a tumor marker, as its β subunit is secreted by some cancers including seminoma, choriocarcinoma, teratoma with elements of choriocarcinoma, other germ cell tumors, hydatidiform mole, and islet cell tumor.
 For this reason, a positive result in males can be a test for testicular cancer.
 The normal range for men is between 0-5 mIU/mL.
 Combined with alpha-fetoprotein, β-HCG is an excellent tumor marker for the monitoring of germ cell tumors.

 Fertility

 Human chorionic gonadotropin injection is extensively used for final maturation induction in lieu of luteinizing hormone.
 In the presence of one or more mature ovarian follicles, ovulation can be triggered by the administration of HCG.
 As ovulation will happen between 38 and 40 hours after a single HCG injection, procedures can be scheduled to take advantage of this time sequence, such as intrauterine insemination or sexual intercourse.
 Also, patients that undergo IVF, in general, receive HCG to trigger the ovulation process, but have an oocyte retrieval performed at about 34 to 36 hours after injection, a few hours before the eggs actually would be released from the ovary.

-As HCG supports the corpus luteum, administration of HCG is used in certain circumstances to enhance the production of progesterone.
+As hCG supports the corpus luteum, administration of hCG is used in certain circumstances to enhance the production of progesterone.

+Several vaccines against human chorionic gonadotropin (hCG) for the prevention of pregnancy are currently in clinical trials.

+Use in males

-In the male, HCG injections are used to stimulate the Leydig cells to synthesize testosterone.
+In males, hCG injections are used to stimulate the Leydig cells to synthesize testosterone.
 The intratesticular testosterone is necessary for spermatogenesis from the sertoli cells.
-Typical uses for HCG in men include hypogonadism and fertility treatment, including during testosterone replacement therapy to restore or maintain fertility and prevent testicular atrophy.
+Typical medical uses for hCG in males include treating certain types of hypogonadism (either as monotherapy, or, more commonly, in combination with exogenous testosterone), as well as to either treat or prevent infertility, for example, during testosterone replacement therapy hCG is often used to restore or maintain fertility and prevent testicular atrophy.

-Several vaccines against human chorionic gonadotropin (hCG) for the prevention of pregnancy are currently in clinical trials.